directvt/vtm/doc/architecture.md

     - SGR mouse reporting sequences `\x1b[<s;x;yM/m` are redirected to the mouse event channel.
     - Terminal window focus reporting sequences `\x1b[I`/`\x1b[O` are redirected to the focus event channel.
     - Line style reporting sequences `\x1b[33:STYLEp` are redirected to the style event channel (current/selected line wrapping on/off, left/right/center alignment).
-    - All incoming text flow that does not fall into the above categories is clusterized, tied to the keys pressed, and forwarded to the keyboard event channel.
+    - All incoming text flow that does not fall into the above categories is clusterized, forming a key pressed stream forwarded to the keyboard event channel.
 - Operating system signals
-    - SIGWINCH: Event is forwarded to the window size event channel.
+    - SIGWINCH events are forwarded to the window size event channel.
-    - SIGINT: Event is forwarded to the shutdown event channel (going to graceful shutdown).
+    - SIGINT events are forwarded to the shutdown event channel to perform graceful exit.
-    - SIGHUP: Event is forwarded to the shutdown event channel (going to graceful shutdown).
+    - SIGHUP events are forwarded to the shutdown event channel to perform graceful exit.
-    - SIGTERM: Event is forwarded to the shutdown event channel (going to graceful shutdown).
+    - SIGTERM events are forwarded to the shutdown event channel to perform graceful exit.
 - PS/2 Mouse device (Linux VGA Console only)
-    - `/dev/input/mice`: Interpreted ImPS/2 mouse protocol events are forwarded to the mouse event channel.
+    - `/dev/input/mice`: Received ImPS/2 mouse protocol events are decoded and forwarded to the mouse event channel.
     - `/dev/input/mice.vtm` (used in case of inaccessibility of `/dev/input/mice`)

 #### Windows input sources

 - ReadConsoleInput events (Win32 Console API)
-    - The KEY_EVENT stream is clusterized, tied to the keys pressed, and forwarded to the keyboard event channel (excluding repeat modifier keys).
+    - The KEY_EVENT stream is clusterized, forming a key pressed stream forwarded to the keyboard event channel (excluding repeat modifier keys).
     - The MOUSE_EVENT stream is forwarded to the mouse event channel (excluding double clicks and idle events).
     - The FOCUS_EVENT stream is forwarded to the focus event channel.
     - The WINDOW_BUFFER_SIZE_EVENT stream is forwarded to the window size event channel.